Holly Hunter: Career

 In 2005, Hunter starred alongside Robin Williams in the black comedy-drama The Big White.
 Hunter became an executive producer, and helped develop a starring vehicle for herself with the TNT cable-network drama Saving Grace, which premiered in July 2007.
 For her acting, she received a Golden Globe Award nomination, two Screen Actors Guild Award nominations, and an Emmy Award nomination.
 On May 30, 2008, Hunter received a star on the Hollywood Walk of Fame.
 In 2009, she was awarded the Women in Film Lucy Award.
 In 2016, Hunter played Senator Finch in Batman v Superman: Dawn of Justice.
-Hunter's likeness was used to portray Senator Finch in the Batman v Superman: Dawn of Justice tie-in prequel comics, released by Dr. Pepper on February 3, 2016.
-Hunter stars opposite Ted Danson in the 2021 NBC comedy Mr. Mayor.
+Hunter's likeness was used to portray Senator Finch in the Batman v Superman: Dawn of Justice tie-in prequel comics released by Dr. Pepper on February 3, 2016.
+In 2019, she took on a recurring role in the HBO series Succession as CEO Rhea Jarrell, leader of a rival media conglomerate.
+Hunter subsequently starred opposite Ted Danson in the 2021 NBC comedy Mr. Mayor.

+In 2023, Hunter was cast in Hurricanna alongside Sylvia Hoeks.
+It is a dramatization of the final days of Playboy model and reality TV actress Anna Nicole Smith.
+Hunter portrays Smith's therapist.
+Production took place in late 2023.

+In 2025, she played Madeline Vance in the science fiction film The Electric State.

 Personal life

-Hunter was married to Janusz Kamiński, cinematographer of Schindler's List and Saving Private Ryan, from 1995 until 2001.
+Hunter was married to Janusz Kamiński, cinematographer of Schindler's List and Saving Private Ryan from 1995 until 2001.

 She has been in a relationship with British actor Gordon MacDonald since 2001.
 The couple met in San Jose Repertory Theatre's production of playwright Marina Carr's By the Bog of Cats, in which she played a woman abandoned by her lover of 14 years, played by MacDonald.
-In January 2006, Hunter gave birth to the couple's twin sons, Claude and Press.
+In January 2006, Hunter gave birth to the couple's twin sons.